-Automatic Configuration and Power Interface (ACPI) BIOS IRQ enables the operating system to control the power management features of your computer.
+ACPI BIOS IRQ enables the operating system to control the power-management features of your computer.
 You can use the ACPI BIOS IRQ setting to configure the interrupts that this feature uses so that you can free resources for other devices.
 Not all operating systems support ACPI BIOS IRQ.
-Refer to your operating system documentation to determine if ACPI is supported.
+See your operating system documentation to determine if ACPI is supported.